Smoker King Header

 There is nothing better than sinking your teeth into a perfectly grilled, tender, juicy ribeye steak.
 My Ribeye steak recipe will make your mouth sizzle while it is on the grill.
-It is a simple but very effect steak recipe, and you will enjoy it..
+It is a simple but very effect steak recipe, and you will enjoy it.

-FIRST: Choosing the Perfect Cut of Steak
+Choosing the Perfect Cut of Steak

 The truth is a great cut of steak will play 90% of how tender and juicy the steak turns out after it is cooked.
 I don't care what anyone says.
 Pick a meat market that serves aged prime ribeyes.
 Yes, they are 17 dollars a pound, but you do want a great cut don't you?
+Look for marbling!
+This will be the fat lines running throughout the steak.
+You don't want huge sections of fat if you can help it, but you do want streaks of fat throughout the steak.
+The butcher can help you with this.
+Be prepared to build a hot fire on one side of your pit!
+This will make a huge difference in the way your steak turns out.
+If you sear the steak, the outside will be sealed, and all juices will stay in the steak while cooking.
+Please enjoy the recipe below and good luck!!
+If you have questions, please send them to aaron@thesmokerking.com

 Ingredients:

-1. 1 - Bottle of inexpensive, dry red wine
+1. 1 - Bottle dry red wine

 2. 1 - Cup of vegetable oil